andrewtavis/slides/oss_community_building/slides.md

 ## Students

-- Many students need to contribute to open-source for classes
+- Many students need to contribute to open-source for classes (ask what the deadline is)
 - Positive interactions with one student can lead to others from the same school joining
-- If they are working on a school project, always ask them what the deadline is

 ## Professionals